-The Consolidated Group's business activities, together with the factors likely to affect its future development, performance and position are set out in Sections 2.2 and 2.3.
-The financial position of the Consolidated Group, its cash flows, liquidity position and borrowing facilities are described in Sections 2.4 and 2.5.
+The Consolidated Group's business activities, together with the factors likely to affect its future development, performance and position are set out in Section 2.2 and 2.3 on pages 10 to 18.
+The financial position of the Consolidated Group, its cash flows, liquidity position and borrowing facilities are described in Sections 2.4 and 2.5 on pages 18 to 26.
 In addition, Notes 1 to 4 of the financial statements include the Consolidated Group's objectives, policies and processes for managing its capital; its financial risk management objectives; details of its financial instruments and hedging activities; and its exposures to credit risk and liquidity risk.